Psyshadow/HCIclone/README.md

   <img style="width:30%;align:left" src="https://github.com/eth-ait/hci-project-group9/blob/master/img/interest-check.JPG?raw=true">
 </p>

-- Interest check: based on the outcome of the user study the bubble prototype has been improved and implemented on wordpress.
+- Interest check: based on the outcome of the user study, the bubble prototype has been improved and implemented on wordpress.
 The user can now do the interest check and get courses suggested based on his interests.

+### Roadmap
+Since the project is finished in a working state we provide a [roadmap](https://github.com/eth-ait/hci-project-group9/blob/master/ROADMAP.md) which summarizes the implementation details for built and also upcoming features.
+The roadmap should help EWOR to continue this project on the basis of our work and provide thoughts and discussions of used tools.

 ### Final Presentation
 At the final presentation of the project, all delivered videos have been shown.
 Then the visitors of the presentation could come by and test the prototypes and see the work that has been done during the last semester.